-Your patients may not be receiving the information they need to know about enrolling in an individual marketplace plan, so it is critical that physicians get the word out.
+Due to significant federal budget cuts to ACA outreach and marketing efforts, your patients may not be receiving the information they need to know about enrolling in an individual marketplace plan, and importantly, about the financial assistance available that lowers premiums and cost-sharing responsibilities.

 Here are three messages to relay to patients.

 It is not too late to sign up.
 Uninsured Americans and people interested in exploring their coverage options for 2020 have until Dec.
 15 to enroll on the HealthCare.gov website.
 There some exceptions to that deadline, as follows:

 - Massachusetts—Jan.
 23

 In these 11 states and the District of Columbia, patients won’t use HealthCare.gov to shop for an ACA marketplace plan, but instead use a state-run website.

 Do not just automatically repeat what you signed up for last year.
 Automatic reenrollment does keep patients covered, but better plans with more coverage and/or a more affordable price may be available.

 Nationally, the average unsubsidized premium for the lowest-cost bronze, silver, and gold plans are decreasing by just under 3% from 2019 to 2020, and the average benchmark silver premium—on which subsidies are calculated—is dropping by somewhat more, by about 3.5%.

 The Kaiser Family Foundation (KFF) reports that the average monthly benchmark silver plan premium price for a 40-year-old individual—before any applicable premium tax credits are applied—will be $462 in 2020, compared with $478 in 2019, the KFF calculated.

 Price varies widely by geography, however, and a KFF report highlights that unsubsidized premiums for benchmark silver plans in Canadian County, Oklahoma, were dropping by 28%, while similar plans in Allamakee County, Iowa, were going up an average of 6%.